followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/1 Configuration/adaptiveLayout/width.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the widget's width small enough for the layout to begin adapting.
+Specifies the minimum container width at which the layout begins to adapt.
 <!--/shortDescription-->

 <!--fullDescription-->